Semi-discrete heat equations with variable coefficients and the parametrix method: Introduction

 Using the variable coefficient fundamental solution \eqref{eq:fund_soln_variable_heat-intro} and the pointwise decay estimates in \eqref{eq:Gamma-ab-ndiff-est1-intro}, which also imply $\ell^p$ estimates, we can formulate a Duhamel solution formula for \eqref{eq:heat_equation1-intro} and derive corresponding solution estimates.
 For details, see Section \ref{sec:variable_coeff}.

 Our work is inspired by \cite{Fjordholm:2023aa} and ongoing research in the numerical analysis of stochastic transport equations.
 In \cite{Fjordholm:2023aa}, we identified a regularisation by noise mechanism in numerical methods that requires $\ell^p$ estimates of $\Gamma_{\alpha,\beta}$.
 We established these estimates directly, avoiding the need for pointwise estimates and the convergence of the parametrix approach over $[0,T]$ for any $T>0$, which is the main focus of the present paper.
-We believe it is of independent interest to provide a comprehensive analysis of the parametrix approach for constructing solutions and establishing grid-size independent estimates for semi-discrete heat equations with variable coefficients.
-This analysis could have applications in other areas.
+We believe it is of independent interest to provide a comprehensive analysis of the parametrix approach for constructing solutions and establishing grid size independent estimates for semi-discrete heat equations with variable coefficients.
+Since regularisation by noise is often achieved through the Itô-Tanaka trick (sometimes requiring additional Malliavin differentiability assumptions), the numerical observation of such regularisation naturally involves solving a parabolic equation.
+Beyond this motivation, parabolic equations play a central role in a wide range of models.
+The parametrix method is a fundamental tool in the analysis of linear parabolic equations with variable coefficients.
+Developing a numerical parametrix method for semi-discrete second-order parabolic equations is therefore of intrinsic interest and may also find applications in other contexts.

 The remaining part of this paper is organised as follows: We first establish some notational groundwork in Section \ref{sec:discrete_setting}.
 In Section \ref{sec:greens_functions}, we derive refined pointwise estimates for the constant coefficient semi-discrete heat equation.
 These estimates are then used in Section \ref{sec:variable_coeff} to construct a parametrix for variable coefficient equations.
 Finally, Section \ref{sec:aux_calc} presents the main induction argument that establishes the pointwise bounds on the constructed parametrix.